scalableminds/webknossos/docs/datasets.md

 If your data is not in WKW, you can either:

-- upload the data in a supported file format and WEBKNOSSOS will automatically convert it ([webknossos.org](https://webknossos.org) only).
+- upload the data in a supported file format and WEBKNOSSOS will automatically import or convert it ([webknossos.org](https://webknossos.org) only).
 Depending on the size of the dataset, the conversion will take some time.
 You can check the progress at the [`Jobs`](./jobs.md) page or the "Datasets" tab in the dashboard.
 WEBKNOSSOS will also send you an email notification.